 Panic disorders can even lead to panic attacks while asleep.
 Research data shows that 70% of people with a panic disorder experience nocturnal panic.

 Can alcohol help with anxiety?
 The answer to this has to be an emphatic No. Many people who suffer from anxiety or panic disorders may try to use alcohol to deal with their social anxiety, phobias, and panic attacks, but this ends up only making the problem worse.

 How To Treat Alcohol Abuse, Anxiety Disorder, And Panic Attacks?

 The biggest problem standing in the way of effective treatments for alcoholism and anxiety is that drinkers are unable to differentiate the anxiety caused by their drinking from the anxiety they had in the first place.
 Unfortunately, alcohol increases any baseline levels of anxiety people might have had – quite literally, pre-existing social anxiety and alcohol don’t mix.

 People should also understand that alcohol can trigger anxiety, but it’s just as likely that anxiety triggers drinking.
-Studies show that people with anxiety disorders are three times more likely to abuse alcohol and/or drugs.
+Studies show that people with anxiety disorders are three times more likely to abuse alcohol and drugs.

-According to the National Institute on Alcohol Abuse and Alcoholism, heavy drinking is defined as 14 drinks for men per week, and 7 drinks for women and people over 65 per week.
-(One drink = 1 bottle of beer, 1 glass of wine, or 1.5 ounces of a liquor.)
+According to the National Institute on Alcohol Abuse and Alcoholism, heavy drinking is defined as 14 drinks for men per week, and seven drinks for women and people over 65 per week.
+(One drink = 1 bottle of beer, one glass of wine, or 1.5 ounces of liquor.)

 People who drink this much and suffer from anxiety often ask questions during their treatment, such as “Does alcohol make anxiety worse?” or “Does alcohol increase anxiety?”
 They’re hoping the answer is No. It isn’t.
 Alcohol definitely makes anxiety worse.